 Nonetheless, even though we now help more than 3,600 people a year, Friendship Place still retains the feel of a small, caring neighborhood organization.
 The most commonly repeated refrain we hear from the people who come to us for help is this: “At other agencies I felt like a number.
 At Friendship Place, I’m treated like a human being.”

 Today, Friendship Place has more than 120 paid staff members, and serves throughout the DC Metro region.
-Our successful, award-winning initiatives have a lasting impact on the lives of more than 3,600 people a year.
+Our successful, award-winning initiatives have a lasting impact in the lives of thousands of people a year.
 Friendship Place programs, such as street outreach, drop-in center, free medical and psychiatric clinic, shelters and transitional housing facilities, permanent supportive and rapid rehousing, job placement, and specialized programs for veterans and youth have had such outstanding outcomes that our models are studied by government and nonprofit entities all over the country wishing to replicate our success.